workshopper/javascripting/problems/for-loop/problem.md

 total += i;
 ```

+When this statement is used in a for loop, it can also be known as _an accumulator_.
+Think of it like a cash register's running total while each item is scanned and added up.
+For this challenge, you have 10 items and they just happen to be increasing in price by 1 each item (with the first item free!).

 After the for loop, use `console.log()` to print the `total` variable to the terminal.

 Check to see if your program is correct by running this command: